Aiven-Open/aiven-pg-security/docs/README.md

 To disable the agent, set `aiven.pg_security_agent = off` in the __postgresql.conf__ and send the `SIGHUP` signal to the postgresql service.
 You can also restart the service, or as a superuser execute the SQL function `SELECT pg_config_reload()`.

 Alternatively execute `ALTER SYSTEM SET aiven.pg_security_agent TO off;` as a superuser and then execute `SELECT pg_config_reload();` to force the reloading of the __postgresql.conf__ configuration.

+## Strict mode

+The agent can be set to strict mode, where the usual checks apply in all context.
+This means actions that are normally only blocked in "elevated contexts" will also be blocked for any superuser session.

+To enable strict mode, set `aiven.pg_security_agent_strict = on` in __postgresql.conf__.
+Once set, postmaster needs to be restarted.
+With strict mode enabled, it is not possible for the superuser to disable the agent via a `pg_config_reload`.
+If `ALTER SYSTEM SET aiven.pg_security_agent_strict TO on;` was used to enable strict mode, the setting needs to be changed or removed from __postgresql.auto.conf__ before restarting postmaster (the setting in .auto. will override that in __postgresql.conf__).